beyluta/WinWidgets/README.md

 ## Building

+This is a brief guide for all supported platforms to compile and run the application.

+### Windows prerequisites

+For Windows 11 you need to install mingw64 and put in inside the `Path` environment variable.

+### Linux prerequisites

+For Linux your need the packages `cairo` and `webkitgtk-6.0`.
+Make sure to get their corresponding `-dev` packages as well, else you won't be able to compile.

+### Common commands

 These are MakeFile commands that work for all supported platforms.
 Read them carefully to successfully compile the application.